benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 ``username = "/=`nohup " + payload.encoded + "`"``

 The payload exploits the username field as the fild allowed you to enter metacharacters so that we can inject our payload.
-Before exploiting this let check the last service.
+Before exploiting this lets check the last service.

 *note: had to download smbmap directly from github as the lastest debian package was not working*